samforbyn/samforbyn/README.md

 ### About Me:
-#### I'm 22 years old, I have a love for technology, problem solving, analytical thinking, as well as understanding how and why things work.
-Currently I am a student developer, with hopes of being able to develop applications and/or systems using Python full time.
-I strongly believe that to expand, increase, or build upon a knowledge base you must immerse yourself into that environment.
-You're not going to get better at cycling if you only ride your bicylce one a week.
-Same for playing any sport, learning any subject, or bettering yourself in any way, really...
-To truly progress at a satisfactory rate - immersing yourself through repitition and consistency will take you where you need to be.
+#### I'm 22 years old, from Salt Lake City and I'm passionate about technology, problem solving, and providing creative solutions.
+I'm a software developer that loves to improve and expand my skills and knowledge.
+If I'm not learning something new or working on a project you can find me exercising, playing on my Nintendo Switch, or drawing.